Chapter 16 : Love rule #15

 “There’s a balcony at the end of the wing,” I said hopefully, and the doctor stood up faster than she had sat down.

-I slipped out of bed and into some shoes, throwing a jumper over my dress and hurrying after Lewis.
+I slipped out of bed and into some shoes, throwing a jumper over my dress as I hurried after Lewis.
 I was tired and dizzy as I walked behind her, but excited – fresh air!
 She opened the doors and we stepped out into a chilling wind.
 I went to grab my wand to cast a protective charm, but found I didn’t have it on me.

 “Allow me,” Lewis said politely, taking her wand out, casting the charm and conjuring some comfy armchairs.
 We sat down on the stone balcony, protected from the weather and ensconced in lovely chairs; Dumbledore would have been proud.